xinyu-jiao/cdp-mapping-systems/README.md

 Visit the [01.
 Setting up your environment](Assignments/00_Getting_Started.md) tutorial notebook to set up your programming environment and get started with the course.

-\## Assignments Submission
+## Assignment Submission Record

-\- 07042025: Assignment 1 Loading and Visualing Submission > "./Assignments/01\_Loading\_Visualizing.ipynb" for your review.
+- 07042025: Assignment 1 Loading and Visualizing Submission > "./Assignments/01\_Loading\_Visualizing.ipynb" for your review.
+- 07102025: Assignment 2 Geoprocessing > "./Assignments/02_Geoprocessing.ipynb" for your review.